rooa/eve/paper/main.md

 making progress, and is insufficient for solving large-scale problems.
 One issue arises from the use of a global learning rate in vanilla SGD.
 Due to ill-conditioning of the optimization problems, setting this learning rate is tricky.
-To prevent the loss from ``bouncing around'' or diverging in directions with high curvature, the learning rate must be kept small.
+To prevent the loss from "bouncing around" or diverging in directions with high curvature, the learning rate must be kept small.
 But this leads to slow progress in directions with low curvature.
 In many problems, the sparsity of gradients creates an additional challenge for SGD.
 Some features might occur